jongs/jongs.github.io/_posts/2020-12-17-brain-and-mind.md

 The “I,” according to Hofstadter, is the brains’ strangest and most complex symbol.
 He thinks of it as an infinite feedback loop.
 The same way a camera hooked to a TV and pointing at it would generate an infinite self-referential loop that somehow stabilizes into a new image, the multiple layers of our brain creating rules and symbolic representations of lower layers created a feedback loop that is self-referential and stable.

 Or think of the feedback loop and echo in an auditorium.
-The “i” is no more physically identifiable than that auditory feedback loop, and yet, it feels very real.
+The “I” is no more physically identifiable than that auditory feedback loop, and yet, it feels very real.

-Of course, the “i” does not come about in the brain due to video of audio loops.
+Of course, the “I” does not come about in the brain due to video of audio loops.
 To Hofstadter, it comes about thanks to our ability to think, which is a way of saying possessing and being able to manipulate an extensive repertoire of symbols.

 So to Hofstadter, symbols in the brain are perceived by symbols, until it becomes a stable, self-referential symbol.